Why to remove the bidet?

 |

-Tuesday: break and remove the base - 1.5 hours
+Tuesday: break and remove the concrete base - 1.5 hours

-As a matter of fact, the bidet base was anchored to the tile.
-The plumber had cut a square from the tile to allow the concrete anchor itself within the hole.
-Clean all and dispose your concrete debris in a box.
+In this case, the bidet base was anchored to the floor tiles.
+The plumber had cut a square from the tile to allow the concrete anchoring itself within the hole.
+Clean all and get the rid of your concrete debris.

 |